DEV-5/MY_NOTES/Linux_Embedded_development.md

 - Kernel virtual memory subsystem carries out demand paging for efficient use of available physical memory.

-- Demand SIGTERMpaging is a process of identifying unused / `LRU` (least recently used) allocations and swapping out data in such memory onto a storage called swap disk.
+- Demand `SIGTERM` paging is a process of identifying unused / `LRU` (least recently used) allocations and swapping out data in such memory onto a storage called swap disk.

 - Memory is released for other needs once all data is swapped out of `LRU` pages.